Profile

 Shiv Shrestha, known as the 'Action King' of Nepali cinema, has been a towering figure in the industry since his 1982 debut in Jeevan Rekha.
 Born and raised in Biratnagar, his career spans Nepali, Pakistani, Bangladeshi, and Japanese cinema.

-More Notable People from Biratnagar
+More Notable Figures

 Politics & Public Service